mgr/dashboard: Need a method to check references to Grafana dashboards are correct or exist

 In the long term, we can add some e2e tests to verify correctness of embedded dashboards.

-#4 Updated by Kiefer Chang 4 months ago
+#4 Updated by Kiefer Chang over 3 years ago

 - Status changed from New to In Progress